-In Student Services, we're here to help you with all aspects of planning your career.
-Whether you are:
+In Student Services, you can get support with all aspects of planning your career.

 No matter what stage you are at, we've got you covered.